passalis/arduino-tdcs/README.md

 ## Photos

-Some photos of the device is provided bellow, as well as some measurements to show the capability of the device of setting an maintaining a target current flow (within the limits of the hardware design: the wiper resistance is 75 Ohms and the minimum short-circuit current is 0.5mA).
+Some photos of the device are provided bellow, as well as some measurements to show the capability of the device to set and maintain a target current flow (within the limits of the hardware design: the wiper resistance is 75 Ohms and the minimum short-circuit current is 0.5mA).

 <img src=/photos/tdcs.jpg?raw=true height=320/>
 <img src=/photos/inside.jpg?raw=true height=320/>